Long memory score-driven models as approximations for rough Ornstein-Uhlenbeck processes: Specific examples for volatility models

+Empirical evidence suggests that the volatility skew exhibits a power-law decay as time to maturity increases \citep{gatheral2018volatility}.
+Theoretical work by \citet{fukasawa2011asymptotic} established that when volatility is driven by fractional Brownian motion with Hurst parameter $H$, the ATM skew asymptotically follows $\psi(\tau) \sim \tau^{H - 1/2}$ for small $\tau$.
+We compute the ATM volatility skew generated from our model, as shown in Figure \ref{fig:skew}.
+To assess the power-law relationship, we employ a double logarithmic scale and perform a linear regression on the log-transformed data.
+The results largely validate a power-law behavior ($R^2 > 0.85$), with two observations consistent with prior studies: 1.
+Rougher volatility paths generate steeper initial skews that subsequently decay more rapidly as $\tau$ increases.
+This aligns with the notion that greater path roughness implies a stronger local impact of volatility shocks, resulting in a more pronounced skew effect, especially for short maturities; 2.
+In the limit case where roughness is nearly absent ($\alpha = 0.999$), the volatility skew is observed to approximate a constant across maturities.

+Finally, we are concerned with the computational speed of this approximation.
 To accelerate the path generation process, we employ two techniques: parallel computing and FFT-based convolution.
 Parallel computing distributes the simulation of independent paths across multiple processors, achieving near-linear speedup.
 The FFT-based approach reformulates the convolution operation in Equation \eqref{qsdlong} as:

 where $\Phi^{(n)} := (\phi_i^{(n)})_{i=1,\ldots,nT}$ and $\Psi^{(n)} := \left( \lambda_{i}^{(n)} + \rho \varepsilon_{i} + \zeta \left( |\varepsilon_{i}| - \sqrt{2/\pi} \right) \right)_{i=0,\ldots,nT-1}$.
 By applying Fast Fourier Transform (FFT), the computational complexity is reduced from $\mathcal{O}((nT)^2)$ to $\mathcal{O}(nT \log nT)$, significantly improving efficiency for large $n$ and $T$.
 Table \ref{time} compares the average computational time for generating a single path with and without FFT acceleration, demonstrating substantial performance gains as $n$ increases.